Root-YT/SQL-Fundamentals/README.md

+# Welcome to Root - IT Youtube Channel
-# SQL-Fundamentals
+## SQL-Fundamentals
-For the SQL Fundamentals YouTube Playlist
+Repository for the users of the SQL Fundamentals Youtube Playlist.